aluckhur/xcption/README.md

 `FAILBACKGROUP` (optional, required for windows jobs using xcp.exe) - For windows jobs using the XCP tool it is mandatory to provide failback group (see xcp.exe help copy for details)

-`EXCLUDE DIRS` (optional, supported for robocopy and xcp for nfs) - name of a file located in <installdir>/system/xcp_repo/excluedir containg a list of paths (diffrent lines) that will be excluded for the migration. this is not recomanded for nfs due to xcp still scanning excluded dirs
+`EXCLUDE DIRS` (optional, supported for xcp for NFS, robocopy, rclone and ndmpcopy) - name of a file located in <installdir>/system/xcp_repo/excluedir containg a list of paths (diffrent lines) that will be excluded during the migration. using exclude with xcp for NFS is not recomanded becuase xcp still scanning excluded dirs
 `ACL COPY` (optional) - incldue details for acl copy. no-win-acl will prevent acl copy for CIFS jobs (robocopy and xcp), nfs4-acl will include nfs4-acl for nfs jobs (require nfs4 acl suport on both source and destination)

 SOURCE and DEST paths format are as follows:
 - NFS job using xcp - nfsserver:/export[/path] - both source and destination should be accesible from each one of the Linux servers in the cluster using root permissions

-- CIFS job using xcp for windows or robocopy - \\\\cifsserver\\share[\\path] - both source and destination should be accesible from each one of the Windows servers in the cluster using administrative permission
+- CIFS job using xcp for windows or robocopy - \\\\cifsserver\\share[\\path] - both source and destination should be accesible from each one of the Windows servers in the cluster using administrative permission (the user used for `XCPtion Nomad` service is used by the tool)

 - CloudSync job accoring to the following format: protocol://path@broker_group_name@account_name@username , src and dst can be from diffrent protocols
   - protocol - can be one of the following: nfs(same as nfs3),nfs3,nfs4,nfs4.1,nfs4.2,nfs-fsx,cifs,local,s3,sgws,s3ontap
-  - path - the following formats are supported paths: nfs path format: nfsserver:/export[:path] local (local storage on the broker) path format : /path cifs path format: cifsserver:/share[/path] - username, password and domain for cifs can be provided in xcption installdir/system/xcp_repo/cloudsync/cred file with the following format: cifs:cifsserver:username:password[:domain]. if not provided can be entered manualy in cloudsync interface following job creation (after xcption load) s3ontap (ontap s3 server) path format: s3server:bucket - accesskey and secretkey can be provided in xcption installdir/system/xcp_repo/cloudsync/cred file with the following format: s3ontap:bucket@s3server:accessKey:secretKey. if not provided can be entered manualy in cloudsync interface following job creation (after xcption load) sgws (storage grid) path format: s3server:bucket - accesskey and secretkey can be provided in xcption installdir/system/xcp_repo/cloudsync/cred file with the following format: sgws:s3server:bucket@s3server:accessKey:secretKey. if not provided can be entered manualy in cloudsync interface following job creation (after xcption load)
+  - path - the following formats are supported paths: nfs path format: nfsserver:/export[:path] local (local storage on the broker) path format : /path cifs path format: cifsserver:/share[/path] - username, password and domain for cifs can be provided in xcption <installdir>/system/xcp_repo/cloudsync/cred file with the following format: cifs:cifsserver:username:password[:domain]. if not provided can be entered manually in cloudsync interface following job creation (after xcption load) s3ontap (ontap s3 server) path format: s3server:bucket - accesskey and secretkey can be provided in xcption <installdir>/system/xcp_repo/cloudsync/cred file with the following format: s3ontap:bucket@s3server:accessKey:secretKey. if not provided can be entered manualy in cloudsync interface following job creation (after xcption load) sgws (storage grid) path format: s3server:bucket - accesskey and secretkey can be provided in xcption <installdir>/system/xcp_repo/cloudsync/cred file with the following format: sgws:s3server:bucket@s3server:accessKey:secretKey. if not provided can be entered manualy in cloudsync interface following job creation (after xcption load)
-        s3 (aws s3) path format: region:bucket - accesskey and secretkey can be provided in xcption installdir/system/xcp_repo/cloudsync/cred file with the following format: sgws:s3server:bucket@region:accessKey:secretKey. if not provided can be entered manualy in cloudsync interface following job creation (after xcption load)
+        s3 (aws s3) path format: region:bucket - accesskey and secretkey can be provided in xcption <installdir>/system/xcp_repo/cloudsync/cred file with the following format: sgws:s3server:bucket@region:accessKey:secretKey. if not provided can be entered manualy in cloudsync interface following job creation (after xcption load)
   - broker_group_name - name of the cloud sync broker group (containing one or more broker) with access to both source and destination. can be seen in the cloudesync:manage data brokers tab
   - account_name - name of the cloud sync multitenancy account name
-  - username - the username provided should corelate to entry in the xcption installdir/system/xcp_repo/cloudsync/accounts with corelation to valid cloudsync API key created according to the procedure https://docs.netapp.com/us-en/occm/api_sync.html.
+  - username - the username provided should corelate to entry in the xcption <installdir>/system/xcp_repo/cloudsync/accounts with corelation to valid cloudsync API key created according to the procedure https://docs.netapp.com/us-en/occm/api_sync.html.
 Each line in the file should use the following format: username:apikey

-- rclone job accoridng to the following format: remote:path[/folder]. remotes should be confiugred according to rclone documentation in installdir/system/xcp_repo/rclone/rclone.conf
+- rclone job accoridng to the following format: remote:path[/folder]. remotes should be confiugred according to rclone documentation and should be saved in <installdir>/system/xcp_repo/rclone/rclone.conf

-- ndmpcopy job job according to the following format ontapuser@cluster:/svm/vol[/path]. ssh public key authentication should be configured to allow unauthenticated ssh conectivity from XCPtion linux hosts to the involved clusters.
+- ndmpcopy job job according to the following format ontapuser@cluster:/svm/vol[/path]. ssh public key authentication should be configured to allow unauthenticated ssh conectivity from all XCPtion linux hosts in the cluster.

 CSV file example:
 ```